cloudblog004/fantasticfoodies/content/en/posts/2411-recipe-of-speedy-sheree-and-39-chicken-and-veggie-stir-fry.md

 ##### Instructions to make Sheree&#39; Chicken and Veggie Stir Fry:

-1. Mix all the dry ingredients together.  when they are well mixed put vinegar, soy sauce &amp; water with dry ingredients.
+1. Mix all the dry ingredients together.  when they are well mixed put vinegar, soy sauce & water with dry ingredients.
 1. put oil in skillet and fry chicken until it is down.
 1. then add peppers, onions, and carrots to the chicken for about 2-3 minutes.  veggies should be semi-crisp.
 1. add brown sugar mixture. stir well and cover until sauce is thick.  can be served over rice, chow mein,  or lo mein noodles ..
-1. ****  this is also one of those recipes that I cut up the semi frozen chicken breast and season chicken with fresh minced onions, s&amp;p, and garlic...
+1. ****  this is also one of those recipes that I cut up the semi frozen chicken breast and season chicken with fresh minced onions, s&p, and garlic...
 I mix the chicken by hand and put in a freezer bag or air tight container.
 1. ****  I have also added string beans to the stir fry. can also add squash or broccoli..
 1. Ready to serve and ENJOY!